 Stick to soft foods right after the procedure and avoid anything that is too hot or too cold.
 Gradually introduce foods into your diet as your healing continues.

-Call Us to Find Out More about Tooth Extraction
+Call Our Dental Office to Find Out More about Tooth Extractions

-If you have a bothersome tooth or are in pain from a toothache, call Dr. Rathke at Downtown Dental.
-He will conduct an examination to find out whether extraction is the best option.
+If you have a bothersome tooth or are in pain from a toothache, call Dr. Rathke, your New Orleans, LA dentist, at Downtown Dental.
+He will examine to find out whether extraction is the best option.
 Don’t put off treatment.
 Call us today!